-The Exchange proposes to list and trade shares ("Shares") of up to thirty-six Innovator S&P 500 Total Buffer ETF Series (each a "Fund" and, collectively, the "Funds") under Rule 14.11(i), which governs the listing and trading of Managed Fund Shares on the Exchange.5 Each Fund will be an actively managed exchange traded fund.
+The Exchange proposes to list and trade shares ("Shares") of up to twelve monthly FT Cboe Vest U.S. Equity Buffer ETFs (collectively, the "Buffer Funds") and FT Cboe Vest U.S. Equity Deep Buffer ETFs (collectively, the "Deep Buffer Funds") (each a "Fund" and, collectively, the "Funds") under Rule 14.11(i), which governs the listing and trading of Managed Fund Shares on the Exchange.
+Each Fund will be actively managed.
 The Exchange submits this proposal in order to allow each Fund to hold listed derivatives in a manner that does not comply with Rule 14.11(i)(4)(C)(iv)(b), as further described below.
-The Exchange notes that this proposal and the statements or representations herein regarding the description of the portfolio or reference assets, limitations on portfolio holdings or reference assets, dissemination and availability of index, reference asset, and intraday indicative values, or the applicability of Exchange listing rules are substantively identical to those statements and representations included in a proposal previously approved by the Commission.6
+The Exchange notes that this proposal and the statements or representations herein regarding the limitations on portfolio holdings or reference assets, dissemination and availability of index, reference asset, and intraday indicative values, and the applicability of Exchange listing rules are substantively identical to those statements and representations included in a proposal previously approved by the Commission6 and the descriptions of the portfolio or reference assets are substantially similar to those included in the Original Approval and do not raise any new issues that the Commission has not previously contemplated.
+The only other notable differences between this proposal and the Original Approval, which the Exchange believes are nonsubstantive, are that: (i) the Original Approval approved the listing and trading of three series of monthly funds, while this proposal only proposes to list and trade two series of monthly funds; (ii) the Deep Buffer Funds will provide a buffer against SPY losses between 5% and 30% as compared to between 5% and 35% against S&P 500 Index losses in the Original Approval; and (iii) the investment objective of the Funds is based on the returns (before fees, expenses, and taxes) of SPY as compared to the S&P 500 Index in the Original Approval.